 What’s the difference for [Send] on Crypto.com DeFi Wallet VS Crypto.com App?

-Every transaction on Crypto.com DeFi Wallet is on-chain and you are the one and only custodian of your funds, unlike Crypto.com App where certain transactions are off-chain and transferred internally within Crypto.com.
+Every transaction on Crypto.com DeFi Wallet is on-chain and requires network fees to incentivize the corresponding Blockchain Network for transaction processing and confirmation.
+You are the one and only custodian of your funds, unlike Crypto.com App where certain transactions are off-chain and transferred internally within Crypto.com.

 How to send my first on-chain transaction?

 1. Tap [Send] from home screen

 2. Select the coin that you want to send